 As Seen on TV: Atlanta Restaurants on the Big Screen

 Atlantans aren’t the only ones who love their local restaurants—the folks at Food Network and Travel Channel do, too.
-As our culture evolved into one that’s willing travel for food, TV shows highlighting food gems all over the country premiered left and right, many of which feature Atlanta’s own hotspots.
+As our culture evolved into one that’s willing to travel for food, TV shows highlighting food gems all over the country premiered left and right, many of which feature Atlanta’s own hotspots and award-winning restaurants.

 Atlanta on Diners, Drive-Ins and Dives